Veterans

 Yes, the DRC partners with schools that accept the GI Bill®.
 Our Career Specialists can help find a school close to you to match your needs.

-We’re proud to have trained thousands of veterans for rewarding careers in transportation for more than 20 years!
-As a military veteran looking to get a CDL and start a civilian career as a truck driver, you want a school that meets the highest standards.
+Our network schools have trained veterans for rewarding careers in transportation for more than 20 years!
+As a military veteran looking to get a CDL and start a civilian career as a truck driver, you want a school that meets your high standards.
 Training standards are important to trucking companies and are an important factor for veterans to consider.

 Our Network Schools: